kelseymalloy/kelseymalloy.github.io/_pages/research.md

 <br><img src="/assets/img/ANA_1.jpg" width="90%"><br>

-Using simpler climate models, we found EAM forcing location greatly contributes to EAM-forced teleconnection and climate model biases in teleconnection, and jet stream mean state bias explains the ENSO-related biases.
-The EAM-forced teleconnection its modulation by ENSO forcing are well described by dry dynamics on seasonal-to-interannual timescales, including the constructive (destructive) interference between El Niño (La Niña) modulation and the ANA pattern.
+Using simpler climate models, we found the location of EAM heating greatly influences its teleconnection to North America and can explain climate model biases in the EAM-forced teleconnection, and jet stream mean state bias explains the ENSO-related biases.
+The EAM-forced teleconnection and its modulation by ENSO are well described by dry dynamics on seasonal-to-interannual timescales, including the constructive (destructive) interference of El Niño (La Niña) and the EAM signals.

 <br><img src="/assets/img/ANA_2.jpg" width="90%"><br>